shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/awarding-credits.md

 * In a multi-session experiment, do not assign credit after the first session.
 Inform your subjects that you will assign credit after the final session.
 * If a subject shows up for the first session but not the second, give them credit only for the first session.

+### Online Experiments

+* Sona will automatically assign credit to students who complete the experiment by the deadline, but you will need to mark the remaining students as "Unexcused No Show".
+* Before you mark students as unexcused, download the data from Jarvis and check that their subject number does not appear in the data.
+If a subject started the experiment before the deadline but ended after it has passed, Sona will not assign credit so you will need to manually assign credit.

 ### Other Important Information